paulinho-16/MEIC-FSI/LOGBOOK6.md

 - Run the command `echo hello | nc 10.9.0.5 9090` to see the printed information about the secret message address, which is 0x080b4008.
 - In the python script, enter that address in the first positions of the `content` variable and print many `%x` to find out the position of the secret message address.
 - After finding it out, place a `%s` in the spot of the secret message address.
-- After the values of the `%x`, the message "A secret message" is printed to the screen.
+- After the values of the `%x`, the message "A secret message" is printed on the screen.

 ![Task 2.B screenshot 1](images/Lab3Task2StepB-1.png)
 ![Task 2.B screenshot 2](images/Lab3Task2StepB-2.png)